We're Your Tree Care and Tree Removal Partner!

 * First Name * Last Name * Phone Address City Need information regarding: Email

 Trees, like people and animals, get ill.
-How do you reach a “tree doctor” if your trees show symptoms of poor health?
+How do you locate a “tree doctor” if your trees show signs of poor health?

-Another option – again, long before reaching this point – is planting trees with similar aesthetics, yet much more resistance to insects and disease.
+Another possibility – again, long before reaching this point – is planting trees with similar aesthetics, yet far more resistance to insects and disease.
 Concolor firs and Norway spruces are alternatives to Colorado spruces.

-Insect pests pose serious dangers to residential trees.
+Insect pests pose serious threats to residential trees.
 Insects are usually host specific, meaning they target one species.
 The deadly bronze birch borer attacks birches.
-Linden borers mainly target lindens.
+Linden borers mostly target lindens.

 Another invasive, the spotted lanternfly, is moving west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Preventing insect harm, once again, is often a matter of proactivity.
+Avoiding insect harm, once again, is often a matter of proactivity.
 Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to absorb.

-Just as you wouldn’t miss visiting a doctor for years on end, don’t gamble with the health of your trees.
+Just as you wouldn’t miss seeing a doctor for years on end, don’t gamble with the health of your trees.
 Contact Dorshak Tree Specialists for a complimentary checkup.
 Yes, their “tree doctors” still make house calls to Cedar Creek.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Cedar Creek, WI